 As Chairman of the Agriculture Committee, Mike advocates for farmers, ranchers, consumers, and rural communities, while ensuring that all programs under the jurisdiction of the committee are fiscally responsible.
 Mike’s focus is strengthening the nation’s agriculture economy, and he was instrumental in the passage of both the 2008 and 2012 farm bills.
 Mike’s conservative values drive his commitment to sound farm policies and the importance of protecting taxpayer dollars.

 A proud representative of one of the most oil-rich regions in the country, Mike was actively involved in lifting the antiquated ban on crude oil exports.
-Ultimately, legislation he sponsored passed Congress and was signed into law last December.
+Ultimately, legislation he sponsored passed Congress and was signed into law December of 2016.

 Mike and his wife Suzanne reside in Midland, Texas.
 Their family includes two sons, two daughters and seven grandchildren.